invictus-integration/docs-ifa/framework/timesequencer.md

 ```
 {
-  "callbackUri": "@{listCallbackUrl()}", //This is a property exposed by the Webhook action which should be supplied to the Timesequencer
+  "callbackUri": "@{listCallbackUrl()}", //This property is exposed by the Webhook LogicApp action, this value should be supplied to the Timesequencer
   "instanceId": "[STRING]", //The ID assosited to the request.
 SequenceName and InstanceId form the PrimaryKey for the request
   "sequenceName": "[STRING]", //The ID used to group requests togheter, //SequenceName and InstanceId form the PrimaryKey for the request
   "timestamp": "[DATETIME]" //The time the request was generated ex: file last update time